 Why are Americans losing confidence in the judiciary?
-There are several competing theories.
+There are several theories.
 Maybe Congress has abdicated its responsibility to legislate on tense political issues like abortion, gay marriage, and immigration, leaving legal-advocacy groups to litigate these issues in the courts and diminishing the judiciary’s reputation for impartiality.
-Maybe progressive activists are promoting an anti-institutionalist politics as a counter to the GOP’s dominance in the judiciary: advocating packing the courts not as a long-term strategy to entrench a progressive judicial majority, but as a suicide mission to convince Americans that all judges are partisan actors.
+Maybe progressive activists are promoting anti-institutionalism politics to counter the GOP’s dominance in the judiciary: packing the courts as a suicide mission to convince Americans that all judges are partisan actors.
 Maybe the power of conservative judges is coming into sharper tension with the power wielded by progressives in universities and the culture industry.
 Maybe there are other reasons.

 Or maybe, per the Washington Post, Americans are losing confidence in the judiciary because they’ve been duped by the Russians.
 “A group of cybersecurity, national security and legal experts is warning that Russia’s efforts to weaken America’s democratic institutions aren’t limited to elections — but also extend to the U.S. justice system. . . .
 Russian operatives tend to exploit sensitive issues such as immigration and race in posts designed to drum up backlash to the justice system,” reports Bastien Inzaurralde.